 The impact assessment does not take account of one significant extra cost.

 Bills will no longer be estimated as they will be based on actual usage over a month.
 That is promoted by the Government as good news for consumers.
-But it will be expensive.
-For many years energy suppliers have encouraged customers to agree to pay estimated bills monthly by direct debit rather than quarterly based on meter readings.
+But it will be expensive for gas and electricity suppliers.
+For many years they have encouraged customers to agree to pay estimated bills monthly by direct debit rather than quarterly based on meter readings.
 The result is that the firms have kept hundreds of millions of pounds on their books belonging to customers.
 The value of that is shown by the fact that customers who pay a more accurate quarterly bill can be charged 7% extra or more more than monthly direct debit customers.
-Smart meters will end that system.
-So customers will pay a high price for the accuracy of their bills.
+If they no longer make that saving then prices will inevitably rise.

 This money the suppliers routinely hang onto is separate from the £400m that Ofgem found they had wrongly kept when customers switched to another supplier.
 In February 2014 it ordered firms to refund this money.
 It does not bode well for hopes that the industry would voluntarily return to customers the savings it makes from smart meters.